The Life and Times of Patrick Henry

 Henry and Independence

-Virginia’s royal governor, the Earl of Dunmore, responded promptly to the threat of armed resistance.
+Virginia’s royal governor, John Murray, Earl of Dunmore, responded promptly to the threat of armed resistance.
 On April 20, 1775, he dispatched a small force of British marines to seize powder and guns stored in the Public Magazine in Williamsburg.
 The raiders were discovered, but the attempt aroused violent sentiments that threatened to explode into bloodshed.
 A few of Virginia’s more cautious leaders, who had often opposed Henry in the legislature, were able to quiet the citizens of Williamsburg and head off a march on the capital by several volunteer companies that gathered at Fredericksburg.
 Patrick Henry was not as easily turned aside.
 He led his Hanover militia company to the outskirts of Williamsburg and demanded payment to the colony for the cost of the seized powder and arms before he finally agreed to break camp.

 During Henry’s brief absence from Virginia for the Second Continental Congress, the military preparations that he advocated had come to fruition.
 The Virginia Convention formed two provincial regiments, and by a narrow vote appointed the inexperienced Henry as commander of the first regiment and the senior officer of the entire force.
 “I think my countrymen made a capital mistake,” said George Washington, “when they took Henry out of the senate to place him in the field.”